BlockchainCommons/developer-web-site/_pages/tech/identity/ssi.md

 identity that you can create, hold, and modify without external control.
 You decide how your identity is presented, who gets to see it, and what it contains.
-This grants you the same rights and ability to represent yourself online that you have in th ephysical world, and so ensures that you don't lose rights as the reach of the digital world increases.
+This grants you the same rights and ability to represent yourself online that you have in the physical world, and so ensures that you don't lose rights as the reach of the digital world increases.